Alvin C. York Institute: Curriculum

 The school enrolls students in grades 9 through 12.
-It operates on a block schedule, in which the fall and spring semesters are each divided into five blocks, and students take five classes each semester.
+It operates on a block schedule, in which the fall and spring semesters are each divided into four blocks, and students take four classes each semester.
 York also offers vocational programs including agriculture, automotive technology, residential construction technology, metal technology, nursing, accounting, and information management systems.

 York Institute was one of nine Tennessee school districts to participate in the Appalachian Mathematics and Science Partnership, funded by the National Science Foundation with the goal enhancing science, mathematics and technology education in Appalachian region schools with low socioeconomic status and student achievement.

 Dual-Enrollment

 Through the efforts of a local foundation and through cooperation with Roane State Community College, York Institute is able to provide its students with undergraduate-level college coursework free of charge to all students.
-Classes offered include College Algebra, American History I & II, English Comp I & II, Psychology, Sociology, Spanish, etc. Students enrolled in these courses obtain both college and high-school credit and can earn up to two years worth of college credit.
+Classes offered include College Algebra, American History I & II, English Composition I & II, Psychology, Sociology, Spanish, etc. Students enrolled in these courses obtain both college and high-school credit and can earn up to two years worth of college credit.